 - Their top personal values are freedom, independence, and autonomy

-If you’re new to the concept of MBTI personality types, you’re probably curious about what the INTP abbreviation stands for.
+If you’re new to the concept of the 16 personality types, you’re probably curious about what the INTP abbreviation stands for.

 The letters in INTP stand for the 4 Personality Preferences that this type has: Introversion, Intuition, Thinking, and Perceiving.
-Preferences are the unique dimensions that characterize a personality type, and they were coined by Carl Jung, whose psychological theories form the foundation of the MBTI.
+Preferences are the unique dimensions that characterize a personality type, and they were coined by Carl Jung, whose psychological theories form the foundation of the 16 personalities theory.

-In addition to their four preferences, a MBTI personality type is defined by their stack of Cognitive Functions, which determine how they make decisions and interact with the world.
+In addition to their four preferences, personality types are defined by their stack of Cognitive Functions, which determine how they make decisions and interact with the world.
 As with preferences, there are also four of them, and they follow a strictly individual order for each type, with two dominant functions and two weaker functions.

 Below, we will discuss how both of these important concepts – preferences and functions – relate to the INTP personality type.